 Sound Percussion Overview

-Composer, clinician, and instrumental music teacher Chris M. Bernotas and Dave Black, one of the best-selling percussion authors in the world, have teamed up to write Sound Percussion for Individual or Group Instruction, a complete and comprehensive resource for teaching intermediate to advanced percussion students.View Author Bios
+Dave Black, one of the best-selling percussion authors in the world, has teamed up with composer, clinician, and instrumental music teacher Chris Bernotas to write Sound Percussion for Individual or Group Instruction, a complete and comprehensive resource for teaching intermediate to advanced percussion students.View Author Bios

-This resource is comprised of four books plus a Teacher’s Score: Snare Drum / Bass Drum • Accessory Percussion Instruments • Mallet Percussion • Timpani.
-Each book can be used independently to focus on a particular instrument or in any combination with each other as a full percussion ensemble.
+This resource is comprised of four books plus a Teacher’s Score: Snare Drum / Bass Drum • Mallet Percussion • Timpani • Accessory Instruments.
+Each book can be used independently to focus on a particular instrument or in any combination as a full percussion ensemble.
 Lessons are presented in a fun and interesting way so that all members of the percussion section are engaged.

-Sound Percussion is perfect for the director who is a non-percussion specialist by providing a clear progression of notes, rhythms, and skills.
-In addition to the Sound Advice sections provided for many of the exercises, Sound Percussion will help build confidence in teachers and support their delivery of meaningful and appropriate content for their percussion students.
+Sound Percussion is perfect for the director who is a non-percussion specialist as it provides a clear progression of notes, rhythms, and skills.
+In addition to the teacher-focused Sound Advice sections provided for many of the exercises, Sound Percussion will help build confidence in teachers and support their delivery of meaningful and appropriate content for their percussion students.

 Skill Introduction and Reinforcement

 The progression of rhythms, skills and note introduction, as well as the pacing of each, has been carefully considered to promote true comprehension and development.
-Skills are introduced with a backward by design approach.
-Learning goals are first identified, and then exercises are designed with a logical approach with obtainable steps that lead you toward achieving that goal.
+Skills are introduced with a backward-by-design approach.
+Learning goals are first identified, and then exercises are logically designed with obtainable steps that lead you toward achieving that goal.
 This is particularly helpful for mallet note recognition and snare drum rolls.

 Sound Concepts introduce the concept/skill in unison (when appropriate.)
 Sound Reinforcement exercises follow with the addition of dynamics and accents still in unison.
 Then Sound Combinations focus on performance skills with more independent parts.
 Each skill or concept is systematically introduced and exercises are designed to reinforce and lead students to be able to accurately perform with confidence and excitement.